shivambhatoolaul/guess-the-raptors-score/README.md

-# Guess the Raptors' Score
+# &#127798; Guess the Raptors' Score  &#127798;
-A Summer Web Project to See Who Can Guess the Toronto Raptors' Scores the Best.
+### A Simple Summer Web Project Using HTML, CSS and Python.

+Check out [guess-the-raptors-score/about](https://shivambhatoolaul.github.io/guess-the-raptors-score/about.html) for more.